ysabri/GitDrive/docs/index.rst

         to be explicitly specified to avoid ambiguity.

         The second is renaming a branch, which given a branch and a new valid name will rename the branch to that name.
-We use rename while creating workspaces after we create the first commit on them since we need the first 10 SHAs characters from it.
+We use rename while creating workspaces to rename temp branches after we create the first commit on them since we need the first 10 SHAs characters from it.
     **3.Checkout:**
         We have four actions from the checkout command.